Skip to Content

 Unawatuna to Galle to Tissamaharama: Great Tips On Traveling By Train, Bus And Car

 Our third stop in Sri Lanka was Tissamaharama and we had to get there from Unawatuna.
 Like everything that we did on this trip, we found out information about the journey on the go.
+You don’t have to do that because I’ve penned everything that you need to know here.
+This way you can make an informed choice way before you touch down in Sri Lanka.

 I noticed that the same was true when it came to our journey from Colombo to Unawatuna and for other parts of our intercity commute.
-That is one of the main reasons why I decided to pen it down.
+We wanted to use public transport and keep our costs low.
+Not that there is anything wrong with hiring a cab.
+It wasn’t for us at that point of time.

 This post may contain affiliate links.
 As an Amazon Associate, I earn a small commission from qualifying purchases at no additional cost to you.
 Read my disclaimer for further information.